 Competitive Sports Program Coordinator

 Education: B.S. in Athletic Training from the Department of Kinesiology from UNH

-Primary Responsibility at NEP: Provides oversight for all operations of the Competitive Sports Program
+Primary Responsibility at NEP: Coordinator of all Competitive Sports programs.

 Area(s) of Expertise: Certified Athletic Trainer, Certified Strength and Conditioning Coach, Performance Enhancement Specialist, USA Hockey Certified Level 3 Coach, Rehab 3 Center for Athletes Director